30 Mar Julie Fuex

 Julie Fuex is a cultural architect and an arbiter of change.
 Formally educated in psychology, she leverages her training in human behavior to navigate the emotional and procedural terrain that defines workplace transformation.

-As an Associate Principal and Director of Organization Consulting, Julie builds strategies that shape cultures and behaviors.
+As a Principal and Director of Organization Consulting, Julie builds strategies that shape cultures and behaviors.
 Her work prepares hearts and minds within all levels of an organization to shift to new ways of working so they may thrive anew.
-Kelly Baughman, Managing Director of Consulting, describes Julie as, “…deeply empathetic, intelligent and disciplined.
+Team members describes Julie as, “…deeply empathetic, intelligent and disciplined.
 Julie has a gift for gaining trust very quickly.
 She skillfully establishes genuine, grassroots networks for sharing information.
-I’ve seen Julie build change coalitions that invigorate cultures.”
+We’ve seen Julie build change coalitions that invigorate cultures.”

 Julie’s approach to engagement and communication across all levels of an organization leads to lasting transformational change.
 Prepared with traditional engagement processes as well as more innovative ones like the LEGO® SERIOUS PLAY® methodology, Julie is genuinely driven to get to know the people who will make their future workplaces hum.